davidcoxon/Python/Projects/Who's turn is it?/README.md

-# Who’s Turn is it to Make The Coffee.
+# Who’s Turn is it to Make the Coffee.

 ## A first Python Project
 ![Python](Images/coffee.jpg?raw=true)